-Prior to joining Colantuono, Highsmith & Whatley, Pamela was an attorney in the commercial litigation workgroups at Irell & Manella LLP for seven years and at Drinker, Biddle & Reath LLP for five years.
-There, Pamela represented a diverse range of clients in the entertainment, retail, and other prominent Southern California industries in a variety of commercial litigation matters, including cases involving business torts, employment disputes, securities fraud, and trademark and copyright litigation.
+Before joining CHW, Pamela was an attorney in the commercial litigation workgroups at Irell & Manella LLP for seven years and at Drinker, Biddle & Reath LLP for five years.
+There, Pamela represented a diverse range of clients in the entertainment, retail, and other prominent Southern California industries in a variety of commercial litigation, including business torts, employment disputes, securities fraud, and trademark and copyright litigation.

-Pamela earned her law degree magna cum laude from Loyola Law School in 2001.
+Pamela earned her law degree magna cum laude from Loyola Law School.
 While at Loyola, Pamela served as the Chief Production Editor of the Loyola of Los Angeles Law Review.
 She was also the recipient of the Dean’s Academic Scholarship from 1999 through 2001, as well as the First Honors Award in legal research and writing, torts, and federal courts.
-Pamela earned her Bachelor of Arts in journalism and mass communication and political science from the University of North Carolina at Chapel Hill in 1996.
+Pamela earned her Bachelor of Arts in journalism and mass communication and political science from the University of North Carolina at Chapel Hill.

-During her legal career, Pamela has advocated pro bono for the rights of children in the foster care system.
-Partnering with the Alliance for Children’s Rights, Pamela has assisted over 25 families with the finalization of adoptions and advocated for lawful individualized education plans and services.
-Pamela has also worked with the March of Dimes for the past 10 years, bringing awareness to and fundraising for the fight against premature birth.
+Throughout her legal career, Pamela has advocated pro bono for the rights of children in the foster care system.
+Partnering with the Alliance for Children’s Rights, Pamela has helped over 25 families finalize adoptions and advocated for lawful individualized education plans and services.
+Pamela has also worked with the March of Dimes for the past 10 years, bringing awareness to and fundraising for the fight against premature births.